All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can creatine cause kidney problems with GLP-1 medications?

-Creatine does not cause kidney damage in people with healthy kidneys, whether or not they take GLP-1 medications.
-It can slightly elevate serum creatinine levels, which is a lab artifact, not a sign of kidney harm.
+Creatine doesn't cause kidney damage in people with healthy kidneys, whether or not they take GLP-1 medications.
+It can slightly improve serum creatinine levels, which is a lab artifact, not a sign of kidney harm.
 Inform your doctor about creatine use before any blood work.

 Schedule Your Free Consultation